RXC0765/Assignment-3---Final-Project/README.md

-# Assignment-3 Final-Project: A Link Up Game
+# Assignment-3 Final-Project: Link Up Game
+## Introductions
 This program is a GUI game application created by Python called Link Up.
+The player needs to find all the same Pokemon images that can be connected in pairs and click on them to clear them.
+When all the images are cleared, the player wins.
+## Install
+This project uses pygame package.
+Check if you have locally installed pygame in your console.
+> -m pip install -U pygame --user
+## Classes
+Main: Main method
+Map: Build map of the game
+Scan: The algorithm of scanning the location of images player clicked
+Check: Check if a pair of images can be cleared
+ImageButton: Build image button
+Settings: Set game title, backgrond color, screen size and game size
+## Maintainer
+@RXC0765
-How to Play:
+## How to Play
 When game starts, 24 pairs of Pokemon images are shuffled into the screen.
 ![avatar](https://github.com/RXC0765/Assignment-3---Final-Project/blob/main/images/1.png)
 The player needs to find and click all the same Pokemon images that can be connected in pairs.
 Every time a pair is clicked, they will disappear.